SepoHacks/SepoCMS/README.md

 - For further configuration or modifications, check the docker-compose.yml file.

+- The first user added will automatically have the admin role and will have access to the dashboard.

 If you successfully run your project and have any questions or suggestions, feel free to reach out!

 ```txt